The Birmingham and Midland Bank was established by Charles Geach in Union Street in the city of Birmingham on 22 August.

 Construction of HSBC’s new headquarters in Canary Wharf, London, began in January 1999.
 The building was designed by Norman Foster, who also created the HSBC building in Hong Kong.
 The 42-storey tower was completed in 2002.
 Outside the building are two lions, Stephen and Stitt.
 They each weigh close to one tonne and have eight coins buried in their bases, which is considered lucky in China.

 HSBC bought the retail financial services arm of the Marks & Spencer Group.

 All online banking customers were given an HSBC Secure Key.
 The security device generates a unique passcode each time a customer logs on.

-HSBC UK will open its new head office in Birmingham.
-The 10-storey building, which will accommodate up to 2,500 HSBC UK staff, will be one of the greenest buildings in Birmingham.
+HSBC UK opened its new head office in Birmingham.
+The 10-storey building accommodates up to 2,500 HSBC UK staff, and is one of the greenest buildings in Birmingham.
 It is the first in the city to be built to the standards required by the Leadership in Energy and Environmental Design (LEED) Gold accreditation.